Our People

 Dr. Patrick Jones

-Dr. Patrick Jones is the full-time executive director of the Institute.
-He currently serves on the City of Spokane’s Mayor’s Advisory Council on Economic Vitality, the Washington State Data Center (advisory to U.S. Census), a panel of the National Academy of Science, Engineering & Medicine, “Community Engagement in Southeast Texas: Pilot Project to Enhance Community Capacity and Resilience to Floods” and the steering committee of Priority Spokane, a Robert Wood Johnson Foundation-honored organization.
-For his local community impact, Jones was inducted into the Hall of Fame of the City of Spokane in 2016.
+Dr. Patrick Jones is the executive director of the Institute; he has served in this role since the Institute’s inception in 2002.
+In addition, he currently serves on the council of the Washington State Data Center (advisory to U.S. Census), the board of Spokane’s Health Sciences & Service Authority, as well as the steering committee for Priority Spokane, a Robert Wood Johnson Foundation-honored organization.
+Over the course of his career, he has often served-on and chaired local, state, and national boards and panels.
+For his impact on the local community, Jones was inducted into the Hall of Fame for the City of Spokane in 2016.
+He holds a doctorate in Applied & Agricultural Economics from University of Wisconsin-Madison.

 Dr. Kelley Cullen

-Dr. Kelley Cullen is the Institute’s policy analyst and economist who also teaches courses in economics and statistics in EWU’s School of Business.
+Dr. Kelley Cullen is the Institute’s policy analyst and economist, who also teaches courses in economics and statistics in EWU’s School of Business.
 She received her PhD in Economics with concentrations in health, labor, and econometrics from Washington State University.
-Dr. Cullen enjoys presenting on these topics as well as sports economics through the National Economic Education Delegation (NEED).
+Dr. Cullen enjoys presenting on these topics, along with sports economics through the National Economic Education Delegation (NEED).

 Our Student Interns